Why obtain a dog license? Simply put, it's the law!

 Complete Your Dog License Application / Renewal

-If you live in Palo Alto, Los Altos, or Los Altos Hills, you can license your dog with Pets in Need, the City of Palo Alto's animal services contractor.
+If you are a resident of Palo Alto, Los Altos, or Los Altos Hills, you must license your dog with Pets in Need, the City of Palo Alto's animal shelter contractor.

 License your dog online now!

-If you would prefer, you can also download a hard copy of the license application/renewal form(PDF, 209KB).
-Submit the application with your payment, rabies certificate, and spay/neuter certificate (if applicable).
-You can mail everything to Pets in Need at 3281 East Bayshore Road, Palo Alto, CA 94303, or you can drop everything by during their business hours, Monday through Saturday, from 12 to 5 p.m.
+If you would prefer, you can also download a hard copy of the license application/renewal form(PDF, 103KB) and submit the application with your payment, rabies certificate, and spay/neuter certificate (if applicable) to Pets in Need at 3281 East Bayshore Road, Palo Alto, CA 94303.

 If your veterinarian has determined that receiving the rabies vaccine is a health hazard for your dog, you may file for an exemption from having to provide proof of a rabies vaccine under California Health & Safety Code 121690 in order to obtain your dog license.
 A dog license is still required by law.
 Complete this "Exemption from Canine Rabies Vaccination" form(PDF, 131KB) and submit it with your dog license application (see above accordion) or renewal fee, as appropriate.